shimu0215/shimu0215.github.io/aboutme.md

 ## Education

 #### Tufts University, Medford, MA, 02/2021 - 05/2023
-Master of Science, Electrical Engineering
+-Master of Science, Electrical Engineering

 #### Xi’an University of Architecture and Technology, Xi`an, China, 09/2019 - 05/2021
-Bachelor of Science, Electrical Engineering
+-Bachelor of Science, Electrical Engineering

-Bachelor of Science, Architecture
+-Bachelor of Science, Architecture

 ## Academic Visiting